customerio/customerio-android/README.md

 > Tip: When the push notification with deep link is clicked, the SDK first calls the urlHandler specified in your `CustomerIO.Builder` object.
 If the handler is not set or returns `false`, only then SDK will open browser.

-> **Note**: In case both methods are used the second one takes presedence in execution.
+> **Note**: If both methods are used, the second one takes precedence in execution.

 # Callbacks/Error handling
-CustomerIO provides an `Action` interface for almost all of its method.
+CustomerIO provides an `Action` interface for almost all of its methods.
 You can use it to make method calls execute synchronously or asynchronously.
 Method returns `Result<T>` object, which futher contains a `Success<T>` or `ErrorResult<T>` object.
 In order to get any error details, `ErrorResult` provides and `ErrorDetail` object.

 ```kotlin